-Bhutan Encompassed Tour encircles the three important cities in Bhutan – Paro, Thimphu and Punakha, exploring it’s art & architecture, traditions & culture.
+Bhutan Encompassed Tour encircles the three important cities in Bhutan – Paro, Thimphu, and Punakha, exploring its art & architecture, traditions & culture.
 Paro gives you the colorful aspects of Bhutan whereas Thimphu is the tiny capital with many historical and cultural monasteries and shrines.
-Punakha is the old capital of Bhutan with age old monasteries and extends a good place to learn more about Buddhism.
-The interesting feature of the tour is the visit to the Taktsang Monastery perched in a vertical cliff which is also popular known as ‘Tiger’s Nest’.
-En-route Thimphu to Punakha is the Dochula Pass at an altitude of 3,140 meters which commands breathtaking panoramic views of the snow-capped mountains towards the north in a clear day.
-The view of Thimphu is stung from Buddha’s point in Thimphu, equally beautiful is the Punakha Dzong; likewise Kyichu-Lhakhang is the oldest temple in Bhutan and the tour visits such other monasteries and shrines.
+Punakha is the old capital of Bhutan with age-old monasteries and extends a good place to learn more about Buddhism.
+The interesting feature of the tour is the visit to the Taktsang Monastery perched in a vertical cliff which is also popularly known as ‘Tiger’s Nest’.
+En-route Thimphu to Punakha is the Dochula Pass at an altitude of 3,140 meters which commands breathtaking panoramic views of the snow-capped mountains towards the north on a clear day.
+The view of Thimphu is stung from Buddha’s point in Thimphu, equally beautiful is the Punakha Dzong; likewise, Kyichu-Lhakhang is the oldest temple in Bhutan and the tour visits such other monasteries and shrines.
 The tour finally ends at Paro circling the three cities and is the ideal way to witness Bhutan with all it’s unspoiled sights and sounds.

 What to expect ?

-Witness the world’s highest peaks in sight during the flight in/out of Paro and explore Paro and enjoy the sightseeing around the tiny capital Thimphu.
-Commence the hike up to Taktsang Monastery – the Tiger’s Nest and pay visit Punakha Dzong – the most beautiful monastery in Bhutan.
+Witness the world’s highest peaks insight during the flight in/out of Paro and explore Paro and enjoy the sightseeing around the tiny capital Thimphu.
+Commence the hike up to Taktsang Monastery – the Tiger’s Nest and pay to visit Punakha Dzong – the most beautiful monastery in Bhutan.